crabby-lang/crabby/README.md

 It is designed to be *readable*, *ease-to-use* for beginners, and *powerful* enough for advanced users.

 Crabby is leaning into *multi-paradigm*, supporting paradigms like **OOP** and **Procedural** style of programming.
-But if you want the functional nature of Crabby, It is still a **Functional** programming language by default.
+But if you want the functional nature of Crabby, It is still a **Functional** programming language!

-It syntactically resembles **Python**, But it's a Functional programming language by default.

 ## What Change?

 As you may notice, Crabby has been through phases of rewrite, and if you're thinking that **Crabby** is abounded, well...
 You're Wrong!

-Crabby has been officially and well be written in **Rust** due to it's memory safety and type checking compared to *C*.
+Crabby has been officially and well be written in **Rust** due to its memory safety and type checking compared to *C*.

 Here's what changed: